0xfps/utils/README.md

 /// THIS IS WRONG!!!

 /// THIS IS CORRECT!!!
-function arrLocation(uint256 slot, uint256 index, uint256 elementSize)
+function arrLocation(uint256 slot, uint256 index)
     public
     pure
     returns (uint256)